Lake Wallenpaupack PA

 Lake Wallenpaupack Fishing

 Lake Wallenpaupack fishing is an unforgettable experience.
 This waterway is excellent for catching Walleye, Yellow Perch, Channel Catfish, Largemouth Bass, Smallmouth Bass, Pickerel, and various panfish.
 Anglers can enjoy lake Wallenpaupack fishing from land or boat.
-The Pennsylvania Fish and Boat Commission stock the striped bass, walleye, and brown trout.
-The hungry striped bass is known to grow into trophy size fish here.
+The Pennsylvania Fish and Boat Commission stock striped bass, walleye, and brown trout.
+The hungry striped bass is known to grow into trophy-size fish here.
 The state organizes fishing competitions all throughout the week.